2012-lgy/adofaimacro/README.md

   `C:\\Users\\Administrator\\Documents\\main.adofai` is **illegal**.
   `C:\Users\Administrator\Documents\main` is **illegal**.
 # Update log
-Ver 1.0.1 Fixed twirl after the mid-spin and delay 2 tiles.
+Ver 1.0.1 Fixed the problem where twirl delay 2 tiles after the mid-spin.
-Ver 1.0.2 Fixed detecting Enter.
+Ver 1.0.2 Fixed the problem of detecting the Enter key.
 Ver 1.1.0 Changed the form of the file path.
-Ver 1.1.1 Fixed "setBPM" after the mid-spin and delay 2 tiles.
+Ver 1.1.1 Fixed the problem where "setBPM" delaying 2 tiles after the mid-spin.
 Ver 1.2.0 Added "Multiplanets" of DLC in it.
 Ver 1.2.1 Fixed "Hold".
-Ver 1.2.2 Fixed "Multiplanets" after mid-spin will be disabled.
+Ver 1.2.2 Fixed the problem where "multiplanet" would be disabled after mid-spin rotation.
+Ver 1.2.3 Fixed the problem where reading failed when the file path includes spaces.